 The Professional Body was registered as the “Professional Body for Contact Centres” in 2012.
 In November 2017 SAQA renewed our status as the Professional Body for another 5 years.

-The CCMG, with offices in Gauteng and the Western Cape, and a strong sub-committee established in Kwazulu-Natal, the CCMG proudly operates on a national level throughout South Africa.
+With representation in Gauteng, KZN and the Western Cape, the CCMG proudly operates on a national level throughout South Africa.
 It is the managing agents for the PBCC and is responsible for acting as the secretariat for the various Boards, the National Council and the Sub-Committee’s.
 It is also responsible for ensuring the smooth operation of the PBCC on a day-to-day basis.

 Professionalising the contact centre environment to create efficacy in the industry.

 CCMG is Globally Relevant and collaborating to set the standards for South African contact centre organisations.
 We aim to: